sjkowal/Vivaldi-myTimer/README.md

 host$> scp www.tar.gz pi@192.168.7.48:/home/pi
 ```

-Then on the your pi untar the contents and insure permissions are correctly set:
+Then on the your pi un-tar the contents and insure permissions are correctly set:
 ```
 pi$> tar -zxvf www.tar.gz
 pi$> chmod -R 0755 /home/pi/www